TRAVEL TO EDINBURGH

 By Bus: There are a number of bus services at the airport, including the Airlink 100 express bus service which operates a 24-hour shuttle service between Edinburgh Airport and the main rail and bus stations.
 The service is frequent, every 10 minutes at peak times, with a journey time of 25 minutes.
 Cost is £4.50 for a single journey and £7.50 for an open return. http://www.flybybus.com the bus stops at the west end side of the city centre (near Haymarket train station) and also at Waverley Bridge (just off Princes St).

 By Taxi: There are official airport taxis, pre-booked private taxis and city black cabs available.
 Most of the taxis are wheelchair accessible and the journey time is around 30-40 minutes.
-The cost should approximately be £30-40.
+The cost should approximately be £20-25 depending on where it is going.
 All black cabs in Edinburgh have ramps for wheelchair access.
 You can pre-book Edinburgh Airports official private hire service by calling 0844 448 8576, or by booking online by using this link: http://www.edinburghairport.com/transport-links/taxis/book-a-private-hire-vehicle

 By Tram: The tram network now runs between Edinburgh Airport and the city centre with 15 stops along the route.
 You can use debit or credit cards to pay for the tickets at vending machines.
 They are approximately every 8-12 minutes, have an average journey time of 35 minutes and a return ticket is £8.
 For more specific information on the trams go to this link: http://edinburghtrams.com